Why Grouchy, Rude 'Catwad' Is Catnip To Kids

 Someone help me.

-During the summer I am home with my kids, and I have to find something to keep them occupied so I can work.
+During summer, I am home with my kids, and I have to find something to keep them occupied so I can work.
 Last year I instituted "Summer of the '70s" and had them watch The Brady Bunch in the morning, then go drink from the hose in the afternoon.
 This year, it's "Summer of the '80s," so it's my personal favorite, The Golden Girls, in the morning, and the hose in the afternoon.

 I didn't know what I had unleashed.
 I should have known, I really should have.